InQuicker/slate/source/includes/_visits.md

 --------- | ---- | ------- | -----------
 schedule  | object | See below | The schedule that the appointment being booked belongs to.

-The schedule relationship object follows the JSON API format for relationships, for example:
+The schedule relationship object follows the JSON:API format for relationships, for example:

 ```json
 {